AS Featured in...

 RESIST THE URGE TO BICKER - Yep, I said it.
 In YOUR hands you hold the key to awesome times and great photos.
 Remember, I'll be capturing your interaction, so keep it positive.

 Guess what, it's OK to fumble sometimes.
 Fumbling can be cute and endearing, as long as you are amused by it and laugh it off.
 As I mentioned - move, play, breathe, be in the moment, let go, take things in, be your quirky self, and use your beautiful body to express your unique connection.
 There's no right way or wrong way, and some of the instructions I give are a bit vague on purpose, because I want to see your interpretation of it.
 Oops, I just divulged a secret.
-Well, now you know - sometimes I try to trick you, so not every photo I take look identical for every couple ;)
+Well, now you know - sometimes I try to trick you and see what you do with "it", so not every photo I take look identical for every couple ;)

 I think that just about covers it.
 I hope this is helpful, and puts you at ease, if just a bit.